The Dialogue’s approach is bold, inclusive, diverse and innovative – like the people of Western Sydney it represents.

 Aside from his time at Business Events Sydney, Brett has also served in commercial and marketing roles with Tourism Australia and Luna Park Sydney, and as a policy manager for the Tourism & Transport Forum.

-Western Sydney University Academy Student (and Advisory Board member) Lauren Stanley, who is currently completing both a Bachelor of Social Science and Bachelor of Applied Leadership and Critical Thinking, has recently joined the Western Sydney Leadership Dialogue as its Policy Officer.
+Western Sydney University Academy Student (and Advisory Board member) Lauren Nicholls, who is currently completing both a Bachelor of Planning and Bachelor of Applied Leadership and Critical Thinking, has recently joined the Western Sydney Leadership Dialogue as its Policy Officer.

 Lauren's passion for social justice, and enthusiasm for addressing inequality, along with a vast arrayof leadership roles, including as an Executive Member of Social and Community Workers Western Sydney and as a representative on the NCOSS Young Women's Round Table are just some of the many qualities that she'll bring to her new role with the Dialogue.